 Investment in health, education and research

-Anthropic announced AUD$3 million in API credits for to four Australian institutions: Australian National University, Murdoch Children’s Research Institute, Garvan Institute of Medical Research and Curtin University.
+Anthropic announced AUD$3 million in API credits for Claude to four Australian institutions: Australian National University, Murdoch Children’s Research Institute, Garvan Institute of Medical Research and Curtin University.
 The idea is to apply AI to concrete problems: from diagnosing rare diseases to precision medicine and computer science education.